Xinyu-Li-123/danmuku_player/README.md

 -   blocked list

 ## User Guide
+To use this player, you can either go to [this webpage](https://xinyu-li-123.github.io/danmuku_player/) or clone this repo and open the [index.html](./index.html).

-Below is the workflow to properly play a bangumi with danmuku in edge explorer:
+Below is the workflow to properly play a video with danmuku in edge explorer:

 1. Get Danmuku
--   get media id of bangumi
-    - search for bangumi on bilibili

-    - open the bangumi page

-    - copy the number in url that starts with "md"

-      example:

-      ```
-      https://www.bilibili.com/bangumi/media/md28228414/?spm_id_from=666.25.b_6d656469615f6d6f64756c65.1			// md28228414 (w/o md) is the media_id
-      ```

--   set `media_id`, `ep_num` variable in `get_danmumu.py` and run it (my version of python is 3.7.9)
-    this will produce a `danmuku.xml` file in the subfolder `./danmuku/`.

--   open the index.html in Microsoft Edge, upload the danmuku xml file and play the video.
+   The danmuku of a video is stored in an xml file.
+To get the xml file, you can either use the bilibili api or search for the video directly from [biliplus](https://www.biliplus.com/) or [jijidown](https://www.jijidown.com/).
+Either way, you should have an xml file of danmuku.

 2. Get video

-   八仙过海，各显神通.
+   Well... this part is up to you 😐.
+You can either upload a local video file or an url to a video.

 3. Upload Danmuku and Video

-Just open the webpage and you will know where to upload.
+   The webpage is quite self-explanatory, open the [webpage]() and youhttps://xinyu-li-123.github.io/danmuku_player/ will know where to upload.

 ## More on Bilibili Api
+This is an optional section.
+You should read it **if  you want to download a huge number of danmuku files**, otherwise [biliplus](https://www.biliplus.com/) or [jijidown](https://www.jijidown.com/) would suffice.

 By far, bilibili still has its api open to the public.
-I will introduce those I use in this project.
+I will introduce those I used.
 The source of this section is [this blog](https://www.bilibili.com/read/cv5293665?from=search&spm_id_from=333.337.0.0).

 Belows are some types of ids that you will come across when using bilibili api
 -   cid / oid: chat id